Tinram/Go-Notes/README.md

 + encapsulated: inaccessible to clients of object (visibility)
 + name-based: unit of encapsulation is package (not type)
 + to encapsulate an object, make it a struct
-+ fields of struct type visible to all code in same package
++ fields of struct type visible to all code in the same package

 <a id="errors"></a>